Clark Howard: Life and career

+Other appearances

 From 2012 to 2013, Howard was a co-host of HLN's Evening Express, a daily news and lifestyle roundup that aired weeknights.

 Several years earlier, in 2009, Howard hosted a weekend program on HLN.
 The format was similar to Howard's radio show, in that the host gives advice to callers and provides tips on saving money.
-In 2012, he became one of several anchors on the daily HLN show "Evening Express," which aired from 5–7:00pm ET.
+In 2012, he became one of several anchors on the daily HLN show "Evening Express," which aired from 5 to 7:00pm ET.
 Howard has also appeared elsewhere on HLN such as on Morning Express with Robin Meade.

 Howard continues to regularly appear on WSB-TV in Atlanta, which is occasionally broadcast by other Cox Television stations nationwide.
 His TV appearances offer consumer scam warnings and consumer tips.
-He is syndicated by Westwood One.

 He started several civic programs in the community, such as Atlanta Volunteer Action, Volunteer Action, Inc., The Big Buddy Program, and Career Action.

 With help from his listeners, Howard began teaming up with Habitat for Humanity in 1996 to build houses around the Atlanta area.
 The year 2010 marked the 15th-anniversary build and "Team Clark" completed its 39th house together.
 In 2013, he built his 50th home for Atlanta Habitat for Humanity.
 In 2018, Team Clark completed its 75th Habitat home.

-In 2001, Howard created the WSB Radio Care-A-Thon which raises funds each July for the AFLAC Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta.
+In 2001, Howard created the WSB Radio Care-A-Thon which raises funds each July for the AFLAC Cancer and Blood Disorders Center at Children's Healthcare of Atlanta.

-Website and Consumer Action Center

-Howard's website, is a consumer advocate website with financial advice provided by Clark, his team and others in the field.
-In 1993, Howard opened the Team Clark Consumer Action Center, a free call-in advice center for consumer questions.